| Gay rights laws draw religious protest David Byers and agencies Christian and Muslim groups are to stage a torchlit protest outside

 consequence of "discriminating heavily" against Christians of all

+backgrounds and denominations.
 In particular, Catholic adoption agencies have said they fear they

+may be forced to allow gay couples to adopt.
 Some black churches have also added their voices to the protest,

 saying that pastors and churchgoers would go to jail rather than accept